 When driving in the shoulder — which are about two feet narrower than standard lanes — motorists need to slow down, navigate carefully, and watch for gutters, inlets, and places where the shoulder narrows for obstacles such as bridges, overpasses, guardrails, and barrier walls.
 Motorists in the shoulder will also notice a continuous noise due to the presence of rumble strips.

 ESU was first implemented during Hurricane Irma in September 2017.
-Evacuees were able to drive on the inside shoulder of Interstate 75 northbound from Wildwood to Georgia and on Interstate 4 northbound from Tampa to Kissimmee.
+Evacuees were able to drive on the inside shoulder of Interstate 75 northbound from Wildwood to Georgia and on Interstate 4 eastbound from Tampa to Kissimmee.
+ESU was also used during Hurricane Ian in September 2022, when evacuees were permitted to drive on the inside shoulder of Interstate 4 eastbound from Tampa to Celebration.

 ESU routes, concept plans, and standard operating procedures are reviewed annually.
 For the 2022 season, there are ESU plans for nine segments on seven roadways.